 Impact of stress on cortisol levels

 Stress, whether acute or chronic, has a significant impact on cortisol levels.
-In stressful situations, our body reacts by releasing an increased amount of this hormone, thus causing an increase in the energy available to cope with the situation.
+In stressful situations, our bodies respond by releasing increased amounts of this hormone, resulting in an increase in available energy to cope with the situation.

-However, prolonged exposure to stress can lead to an overproduction of cortisol, disrupting hormonal balance.
-These high cortisol levels can have deleterious effects on health, including:
+However, prolonged exposure to stress can lead to overproduction of cortisol, disrupting hormonal balance.
+These elevated cortisol levels can have deleterious effects on health, including:

 - Disruption of fat metabolism, leading to weight gain